FutureSpacePirate/github-slideshow/_posts/0000-01-02-FutureSpacePirate.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your test - this guideance is rubbish and it update slowly, very frustrating Use the left arrow to go back!
+Your test - this guidance is rubbish and it update slowly, very frustrating.
+Use the left arrow to go back!